danielharrell/LectFall2015/Question.md

 I feel compelled to ask.
 Here is one way to think about what might compel me.
 When I ask why there is something rather than nothing, I don't mean to ask merely why there is something rather than something *else*.
-It is one thing to ask myself why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air in the hall.
-But it seems to be another thing to ask why there is a podium in front of me rather than nothing at all.
-But what would lead me from the first kind of question to the second?
-What would lead me, that is, to suppose it were possible, even intelligible, that something in the world might be nothing, rather than merely something else?
+I might ask myself, for example, why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air in the hall.
+But it seems different to ask myself why there is a podium in front of me rather than nothing at all?
+So what might lead me from the first kind of question to the second?
+What would lead me, that is, to suppose it possible, even intelligible, that something in the world like the podium might be nothing, rather than merely something else?
 Can I even use the word "nothing", and *not* mean something?
 When I use it, what am I supposed to think of?
 Or am I not supposed to think of anything?
 But then am I thinking at all?

-But now suppose I ask myself why the someone behind this podium right now is me, rather than someone else.
+But suppose I ask myself why the someone behind this podium right now is me, rather than someone else.
 In one sense, the answer is easy to give.
 It was *my* lecture scheduled for tonight, after all, rather than someone else's.
 And *my* decision to give a lecture that led to the scheduling.
-And the answer to my question might continue in this vein, going back in time to my appointment at the college, to my birth, my parents' birth, my grandparents', all the way back to the Big Bang, if you like.
-But even this extensive an answer might be thought to leave something in my question unaddressed.
+The answer to my question might continue in this vein, going back in time to my appointment at the college, to my birth, my parents' birth, my grandparents', all the way back to the Big Bang, if you like.
+But even this extensive an answer seems to leave something in my question unaddressed.
 For why am *I* the person that this answer puts so convincingly behind the podium tonight?
 Why is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

+(Maybe put first person viewpoint here.)
+In this way I can envision an exhaustive biography of myself that puts the someone I am, and no one else, behind the podium tonight.
+And yet it seems I can still ask why this someone is me, as if he, too, might be someone else, leaving me nowhere rather than somewhere, no one rather than someone, nothing rather than something.
+It is the power and privilege of the first-person viewpoint.
+And while there may be something illusory about this, (Now mention how this is a shift from a third person to a first person viewpoint, making the podium as easy

+as if this someone
+might *also* be someone *else*, leaving me nowhere, no one, nothing.
+Or to put this another way, the answer to my question seems to explain my presence at the podium from a third-person viewpoint, but not from a first-person viewpoint.

 But what could I mean here by the pronoun "me", or "I", as distinguished from "he"?
-For both pronouns refer in this case to the same person behind the podium, and the question as if my question were answered about why the person behind the podium is me rather than someone else. behind the podium is me rather than someone else, I'm the one behind the podium seems fully answered.
-So what is still left unaccounted for After all, I seem to be granting that both sets of pronouns refer to the same person behind the podium, and in this sense, the answer to my question is sufficient.
-So what does the answer still leave unaddressed, that compels me ask *why* the same person is is the case. are making reference in this case to the same, or "me", or "my", or "mine", in thinking that even an exhaustive biography of me would fail to put me behind this podium?
-What could I mean by such pronouns, that is, that make them any different in reference from the pronoun "he"I am not yet placed behind the podium even in an exhaustive biography of me? that includes ? . in Now, my use of pronouns here invites us to reflect on their use.
-And I think if we do this, we can see how I am really asking why there is something rather than nothing, when I ask why I'm the one behind this podium right now. that we might give the same analysis invites us to reflect on this use, in much the way In other words, why is there something rather than nothing?
-Now true, it may not seem as if I am asking this, in asking why *I* am the person behind this podium.
-But if we do the same analysis of pronouns the someone behind the podium right now is me, which I think an analysis of my pronouns will make more clear, why is there soNow, evidently, why is the someone behind this podium me, Now, if we do an analysis of the pronouns I am using here, I think I find myself using pronouns to try to think if we do an analysis of the pronouns What I am asking here, I think, is in fact why there is something rather than nothing.
+For both pronouns refer in this case to the same person behind the podium.
 (Mention one interpretation of this, that I might be anyone, but the other interpretation as that I might be no one.) r to put this a different way: why must the pronoun "I" or "me" refer to *anyone* in this case, even granting